RiverArchitect/RA_wiki/wiki/StrandingRisk.md

 ***

-# Introduction to Connectivity Module<a name="intro"></a>
+# Introduction to Stranding Risk Module<a name="intro"></a>

-The *Connectivity* module can be used to identify the following for a given flow reduction scenario:
+The *Stranding Risk* module can be used to identify the following for a given flow reduction scenario:
 - wetted areas that become disconnected from the river mainstem in the event of a flow reduction
 - the discharges at which specific areas disconnect
 - stranding risk associated with each disconnected area